Skip to content

 Pseudonymization

-SMDT provides a built-in Anonymizer (which primarily performs pseudonymization) to process a source database into a destination database, applying hashing to identifiers and redaction to text fields.
+SMDT provides a built-in Pseudonymizer to process a source database into a destination database, applying hashing to identifiers and redaction to text fields.
 This is crucial for sharing datasets while preserving privacy and maintaining data linkability for analysis.

 Features